 Make sure you bring a camera along as you can sometimes catch a rainbow in the falls 🥇!

 Doi Inthanon Mountain in Chiang Mai is not only a famous national park but also the source of many waterfalls nearby.
 One of which is Mae Klang Fall where water comes down from the rift of the mountain before it reaches the 100 meter-high Mae Klang Waterfall.
 The fall is perfect for picnicking and relaxing 🧔 as there’s enough water to enjoy swimming or just watching Mother Nature.
 From the parking space, it takes another 500 meters to reach the falls.
 Near the parking space, there’re stalls for food and beverages available for visitors 🏅 The fall is located 8km from the T-junction at Doi Inthanon.

 Wachiratan Waterfall is located at Km 20, 500 meters away from the highway where visitors can see these majestic 750-meter-high falls.
 The falls are undoubtedly massive in size 🧔, causing a mist of water to encapsulate the surroundings.
 For those who are lucky enough, you will be able to see a rainbow across the falls.
 There are also food and beverage stalls available for visitors 🥇 near the entrance.

-Not far from Wachiratan falls towards Doi Suthep, you will find the entrance of Siritan falls that takes another 100 meters' walk to reach 🧔.
-This 2-tier waterfall is 50 meters in height with enough water all year round.
+Not far from Wachiratan falls towards Doi Suthep, you will find the entrance of Siritan falls which takes another 100 meters to walk to reach 🧔 This 2-tier waterfall is 50 meters in height with enough water all year round.
 The perfect spot to grab the camera for some photos is at the wooden veranda built next to the falls 🏅 The falls have been graciously named after HM the Queen Sirikit.